York-Citynew/Image-Processing-Basics/README.md

 # Image-Processing-Basics
-This repository is a compilation of my older image processing implementations.
+This repository is a compilation of some basic image processing implementations.